Gaurav-Punjabi/simulation-of-branch-prediction-logic/README.md

 # Simulation-of-Branch-Prediction-Logic
-This project is used to simulate the Branch Prediction Logic on a simple C program and used to calculate and display the accuracy of the algorithm.
+This project is used to simulate the Branch Prediction Logic of the Pentium(80586) processor on a simple C program and used to calculate and display the accuracy of the algorithm.